HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Group Policy.md

 1. The module downloads the official Microsoft Security Baselines from Microsoft servers and applies them to the system.

-2. It then downloads Group Policies from this GitHub repository, which represent the configurations explained in the main Readme page, and applies them to the system, on top of Microsoft Security Baselines, so where there is a conflict of policy, the module will replace the configurations set by Microsoft Security Baselines.
+2. It then uses the group policies included in the Module files for security measures explained on the readme page and applies them to the system, on top of Microsoft Security Baselines, so where there is a conflict of policy, the module will replace the configurations set by Microsoft Security Baselines.

 3. When applying the Microsoft Security Baselines, you have the option to apply the optional overrides too, [you can find the details of those overrides in here,](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Overrides-for-Microsoft-Security-Baseline), they are required to be applied if you are using Harden Windows Security Module in Azure VMs and highly recommended in general.